Type of resources

 The database on fishing effort in the EU waters was created in 2020 by Cogea for the European Marine Observation and Data Network (EMODnet).
 It is the result of the elaboration of the Economic and Transversal data (19-06 - AER, Version 1.2) of the Scientific, Technical and Economic Committee for Fisheries (STECF) of the EU Commission (JRC).
 STECF data have been related to georeferenced FAO's fishing statistical areas and to Geographical subareas (GSAs) of the FAO's General Fisheries Commission for the Mediterranean (GFCM).
 Days at sea, Fishing days, GT fishing days, kW fishing days data are provided for each available FAO fishing statistical area and GSA, by year of reference, Country, fishing technology, vessel length classes, supra region and geographical indicator.
 The dataset is updated yearly, as soon as new data from STECF are released.
 It covers a time series from 2008 to 2018.

 The dataset on fish catches in the EU was created in 2015 by Cogea for the European Marine Observation and Data Network (EMODnet).
 It is the result of the aggregation of EUROSTAT's fish catches datasets fish_ca_atl 27, fish_ca_atl 34, fish_ca_atl 37, fish_ca_atl271, fish_ca_atl272, fish_ca_atl34_h and fish_ca_atl37_h.
 Fish species have been grouped by EUMOFA's larger aggregations such as EUMOFA's Commodity Groups (CG) and Main Commercial Species (MCS).
 Tonnes live weight is provided for each fish species caught in EU fishing statistical area, by year of reference, CG, MCS and country.
-EUROSTAT data have been related to FAO's georeferenced fishing statistical areas (polygons).
-The dataset is updated yearly and it covers a time series from 1950 to 2019, where available.
-Compared with the previous version this new version includes data for 2018 and 2019 (often provisional or estimated).
+EUROSTAT data have been related to FAO's georeferenced fishing statistical areas (polygons) through the values of their key fields 'Fishreg_FAO' (added to the EUROSAT dataset) and 'F_CODE'.
+The dataset is updated yearly and it covers a time series from 1950 to 2021, where available.
+Compared with the previous version this new version includes data for 2020 and 2021 (often provisional or estimated).